TesserisPro/tgrid/TesserisPro.TGrid.Web/Markdown/hideHeader.md

 ﻿####hideHeader

-You can choose do not render grid header.
-If it is set to *true*, grid header isn't rendered.
+You can choose do not render the grid header.
+If it is set to *true*, the grid header isn't rendered.

 **Value:** *true* or *false*